RobertoZunino/ITPCourse/Cheatsheet.md

 Below you can find a summary of the syntax of the most common Lean 4 terms and tactics.

-Remember you can use `by` and `exists` to switch between the two styles as needed.
+Remember you can use `by` and `exact` to switch between the two styles as needed.

 | Formula | as thesis <br> (term-style) | as thesis <br> (tactic-style) | as hypothesis <br> (term-style) | as hypothesis <br> (tactic-style) |